 - Mark Weber - This Way Home

 - Dr Jennifer Waterhouse - Newcastle University

-The next steps for this initiative are to develop a community collaborative to support some of these concepts and continue the momentum of eradicating homelessness in our region.
+Since then, a community collaborative steering group (The Big Ideas Homelessness Network) has been formed and meets regularly to support some of these concepts and continue the momentum of ending homelessness in our region.